 Tim Weelborg serves as Executive Director of the Enterprise Institute.
 He works as an entrepreneur coach specializing in early-stage financing.
 He assists high-growth startup companies to create viable business plans and attract both angel and venture capital.
-Through his role at EI, Tim also serves as a business consultant with the South Dakota Small Business Development Center in Brookings and also is the interim director of the South Dakota State University Ness Center for Innovation and Entrepreneurship.
-Tim also teaches several entrepreneurial studies courses at SDSU as an adjunct.
+Through his role at EI, Tim also serves as a business consultant with the South Dakota Small Business Development Center in Brookings.
+Tim also teaches in the entrepreneurial studies program at South Dakota State University as an adjunct professor.

 Prior to joining EI, Tim worked as a corporate financial analyst with John Morrell & Co. in Sioux Falls, SD; a business analyst in the marketing and new business development division of Navitaire in Minneapolis, MN; and the sales and marketing director at Med-Pac, Inc. in Fargo, ND.
-Tim received his Bachelor of Science degree in Business Economics from South Dakota State University.
-He is also a certified Economic Development Finance Professional (EDFP).
+Tim has also served as the interim director of the South Dakota State University Ness Center for Innovation and Entrepreneurship.
+Tim received an M.B.A from Colorado State University and a Bachelor of Science degree in Business Economics from South Dakota State University.
+He is also a certified Economic Development Finance Professional (EDFP) and is a Financial Modeling and Valuation Analyst (FMVA).
 In addition to his educational experience, Tim is a real estate investor and entrepreneur – having started several businesses of his own in the real estate industry.

 Tim lives with his wife and two children in Brookings.
 His community and volunteer activities include: founding board member for Brookings Area Crime Stoppers (past president); member of Downtown Brookings, Inc. Economic Enhancement Committee; advisory board member for DSU Students in Free Enterprise (SIFE) club; and a classroom volunteer with Junior Achievement of South Dakota.